Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/fifo-grouping.markdown

 If polling container A got a FG with Label = "LABEL1" using an Order POJO with State property = null, no other FG thread/container will be able to access the FG designated by "LABEL1".
 If on the other hand polling container B got a FG with Label = "LABEL2" using an Order pojo with State property = 0, polling container C will be able to get FG with same label "LABEL2" using an Order pojo with State = 1, since the intersection between the groups is null.
 Exclusivity is released upon transaction termination.

-# Interaction with non-FIFO Grouping templates
+# Interaction with Non-FIFO Grouping Templates

 When a FG template locks a group, its first entry is locked under a transaction so it cannot be accessed by any destructive space operation.
 The other entries in the group are not physically locked and may be operated-upon by non FG templates.
 If a FG template which is intending to lock a group encounters its first entry locked under a transaction by a non FG template - this group is abandoned in order not to create a gap (by skipping the first entry)

-# Setting the FIFO Grouping property
+# Setting the FIFO Grouping Property

 Specifying which property of a class is the FG property is done using annotations or gs.xml.